-Figure 1 shows the Atlantic City Luxury Tax collections from January 2005 through December 2013.
-The highest recorded monthly total was experienced just this past calendar year in August of 2013 when \$5.0 million in Atlantic City Luxury Tax was collected.
+Figure 1 shows the Atlantic City Luxury Tax collections from January 2005 through March 2014.
+The most recent month showed an increase in Atlantic City Luxury Tax collections from \$2.7 in March of 2013 to \$2.9 million in March of 2014.
 The graph shows the seasonal nature of the destination (and the tax), with more tax generated in the summer months, the historically busy months for the tourist destination of Atlantic City.
-While this tax has been trending upward over the three years under examination in the chart, that trend is difficult to discern given this seasonal nature.
+While this tax has been trending upward over the most recent three years under examination in the chart, that trend is difficult to discern given this seasonal nature.
 The growth in the peak period (summer) months has been particularly notable.
-Collections during August grew by over \$600 thousand between 2012 and 2013.
-Some of this additional revenue may be a result of a slower June and July in 2013, perhaps some pent up demand following an unseasonably cold and damp late spring and early summer.

 Year over Year (YoY) change in the monthly Atlantic City Luxury Tax collections can also be tracked to show how each month compared to the same month the prior year.
 Figure 2 accomplishes this for the same study period.
-The aforementioned August figure was 13% higher than the previous year, following declines of 19%, 13% and 11% in May, June and July respectively.
-The closure of Atlantic City at the end of October of
+The most recent month's data, March 2014, reflects an 8% increase compared to March of 2013.
+A similar change was experienced in January of 2014 (8% increase), though February of 2014 was slightly less than February of 2013 (-1%).

-Figure 1: Atlantic City Luxury Tax Collections, January 2005 through December 2013, \$millions
+Figure 1: Atlantic City Luxury Tax Collections, January 2005 through March 2014, \$millions

-Figure 2: Year over Year (YoY) Change in the Atlantic City Luxury Tax Collections, January 2006 through December 2013
+Figure 2: Year over Year (YoY) Change in the Atlantic City Luxury Tax Collections, January 2006 through March 2014